schrum2/MarioDiffusion/README.md

 ```
 batch\run_diffusion_multi.bat Mar1and2-unconditional0 regular Mar1and2
 ```
-As with before, to get more control, you can simply run this once from the command line
+As before, to get more control, you can simply run this once from the command line
 ```
 python run_diffusion.py --model_path Mar1and2-unconditional0 --num_samples 100 --save_as_json --output_dir Mar1and2-unconditional0-unconditional-samples --level_width 16
 ```